 Who We Are

-Edmund Rice Camps WA is a non-profit community based organisation that serves the needs of kids aged 7–16 and their families.
+Edmund Rice Camps for Kids WA Inc.(ERCKWA) is a non-profit community based organisation that serves the needs of kids aged 7–16 and their families.
 We provide camps and other recreational and developmental activities for children who would not otherwise have such opportunities, supporting kids who are ‘at risk’ or experiencing some form of disadvantage.

 Given the nature of the service provided, the kids that attend the programs come from all areas of Western Australia, a wide variety of cultural and religious backgrounds and life experiences.